fleetdm/fleet/handbook/digital-experience/README.md

     - CEO's email
     - LinkedIn messages (careful not to mark things as read!)
     - Google Drive
   6. Edit the calendar event description, changing “Notes” to “Agenda” when you're finished preparing the document to signify that this meeting has been prepped.

+> If a meeting agenda is for an advisor, you will find the existing journal by using the advisors name and/or email.
+  1. Start with the date
+  2. Pattern match the document
+  3. Link the document to the calendar description as the agenda

 ### Process the CEO's inbox